Skip to content

 Modernizing H-1B Requirements, Providing Flexibility in the F-1 Program, and Program Improvements Affecting Other Nonimmigrant WorkersHomeland SecurityH.J.
 Res.
 22

 Energy Conservation Program: Energy Conservation Standards for Walk-In Coolers and Walk-In FreezersEnergyH.J.
 Res.
-24
+243/27: Passed House 203-182

 Gross Proceeds Reporting by Brokers That Regularly Provide Services Effectuating Digital Asset SalesInternal Revenue ServiceH.J.
 Res.
 25S.J.
 Res.
-33/4: Passed Senate 70-27
+33/11: Passed House 292-132

 Greenhouse Gas Emissions Standards for Heavy-Duty Vehicles-Phase 3Environmental Protection AgencyH.J.
 Res.
 26